colinbut/vagrant-dev-env/README.md

 192.168.23.10 is the IP of the VM

-If you don't like th IP you can change this, just edit it in the `Vagrantfile`
+If you don't like the IP you can change this, just edit it in the `Vagrantfile`

 ```
 vagrant up